nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf53/thingy53_application_guide.rst

 *************************************

 You can program the firmware on the Nordic Thingy:53 using an external debug probe and 10-pin JTAG cable, as described in :ref:`thingy53_building_pgming`, using either :ref:`Visual Studio Code <thingy53_build_pgm_vscode>` or :ref:`command line <thingy53_build_pgm_command_line>`.
-You can also update applications running on both the network and application core using the built-in MCUboot bootloader and `nRF Connect Programmer`_ or the `nRF Programmer`_ app for Android and iOS.
+You can also update applications running on both the network and application core using the built-in MCUboot bootloader and the `Programmer app`_ for desktop or the `nRF Programmer`_ app for Android and iOS.
 You can also update the prebuilt application images that way.

 See :ref:`thingy53_gs_updating_firmware` for details about updating firmware image.